Abol-khls/Signup-Automation/ReadMe.md

 ## Overview

-This Python script automates the signup process on [TypeKadeh](https://typekadeh.com) using Selenium.
-It navigates to the signup page, fills in the required fields (email, username, password), and submits the form.
+This python file automates the signup process on [TypeKadeh](https://typekadeh.com) using Selenium.
+It visits the signup page, fills out the necessary fields (email, username, password), and submits the form.

 ## Features

 *   Automates account creation on TypeKadeh.
-*   Uses Selenium to interact with the website.
+*   Uses Selenium to automate action taken on website.
-*   Configurable with your desired email, username, and password.
+*   A configuration file can be used where you can specify your email, username, and password.

 ## Installation